Franco Catarozzi

-Franco Catarozzi Parafita (born 2 April 2000) is a Uruguayan professional footballer who plays as a midfielder for Liverpool Montevideo.
+Franco Catarozzi Parafita (born 2 April 2000) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Remo.

 Club career

 A youth academy graduate of Montevideo City Torque, Catarozzi made his professional debut on 4 February 2021 in a goalless draw against Defensor Sporting.
 He scored his first goal on 15 April 2021 in a 2–0 Copa Sudamericana win against Fénix.

 In January 2025, Catarozzi joined Nacional on a season long loan deal.
 After playing two official matches for the club, his contract was terminated in July.
 On 29 July 2025, he joined Liverpool Montevideo.

 International career

-In August 2024, Catarozzi was named in Uruguay A' team squad for a friendly match against Guatemala.
-On 1 September 2024, he made his Uruguay A' debut in a 1–1 draw against Guatemala.
+In August 2024, Catarozzi was named in Uruguay local team squad for a friendly match against Guatemala.
+On 1 September 2024, he made his Uruguay local team debut in a 1–1 draw against Guatemala.